Karbonn Sparkle V is the first Android One Device in Europe, But isn’t Exactly Cheap

 If you are not aware, Android One is fresh a standard created by Google for Android systems, targeted at people buying their first smartphone and customers in the developing world.
 Android One smartphones will run software close to stock Android, and another selling point is said to be the affordable price.

 And now it seems that the program is ready to make its way into Europe.
 Indian-based Karbonn Mobiles has introduced the Karbonn Sparkle V smartphone to UK buyers.
-The Android One smartphone was launched at a promotional price of £99, but it is currently available on Amazon for £129.99.
+The Android One smartphone was launched at a promotional price of £99, but it is currently available for £129.99.

 The phone is dispatched from and sold by Amazon directly, which also offers free delivery in the UK.
 Thus, after the Android One program has launched only in India, it has now extended into UK.
 So even if the program is mainly targeted at developing markets, we can see that it will try its luck in developed countries, as well.